 Many Android devices come with built-in battery-saving features.
 Sony, for example, has “Stamina” and “Ultra Stamina” modes that halt background processes in order to save battery.
 You can do it by yourself by adding this code.

 ro.mot.eri.losalert.delay=1000 //this may brake tethering ro.ril.power_collapse=1 pm.sleep_mode=1 wifi.supplicant_scan_interval=180 ro.mot.eri.losalert.delay=1000 power_supply.wakeup=enable ro.config.hw_fast_dormancy=1 ro.config.hw_power_saving=1

 7. Disable Automatic Error Reporting

 App crashing is common on all platforms.
-Obviously it doesn’t feel good, but the continuous notification of error reporting is even more frustrating.
-You can get rid of this built-in error reporting function by adding the code shown below.
+Obviously, it doesn’t feel good, but continuous notifications of those errors are even more frustrating.
+You can get rid of this built-in error reporting function by adding the following code.

 To disable error checking, use this –